hashicorp/terraform-website/content/source/docs/enterprise/getting-started/index.html.md

 # Getting Started with Terraform Enterprise

-Welcome to the new Terraform Enterprise!
+Welcome to Terraform Enterprise!

-This is a rewritten version of TFE.
-If you've used TFE before, you might notice some features that are still pending, and other things might not be where you expect them.
-We've written this guide to walk you through TFE's core workflows and introduce you to its UI.
+Terraform Enterprise helps teams collaborate on infrastructure.
+It combines a predictable and reliable shared run environment with tools to help you work together on Terraform configurations and modules.
+To learn more about its features and functionality, and to request a free trial, see the [Terraform Enterprise product page](https://www.hashicorp.com/products/terraform).

-The first page is about [how to access TFE.](./access.html)
+This getting started guide introduces Terraform Enterprise's core workflows and UI, and walks you through their basic usage.
+The first page is about [how to access Terraform Enterprise.](./access.html)